CambridgeNuclear/SCONE/docs/User Manual.rst

     factor rather than an integer due to constraints on the dictionary.
   - freq (*optional*): an integer determining how often events are written to the file.
     More often will incur more parallel overhead, less often will incur a larger memory footprint.
 Set to 500k by default.
+For 40 threads, this corresponds to a memory footprint of about 960 MB.
   - map (*optional*): contains a dictionary with the ``tallyMap`` definition, that defines the set of events which are recorded
   - filter (*optional*): can filter out particles with certain properties,